The Relationship Between Language and Culture Explained

 Language reflects our perception of the world

-Language affects the way we perceive the world and therefore, it affects how we choose to interact with it.
+Language affects the way we perceive the world and therefore, how we choose to interact with it.

-Ask a linguist about language and perception and they’ll probably point you to the Sapir-Whorf hypothesis, which states that the limits and structure of language determines their user’s thoughts and actions.
-It’s a hypothesis supported by professor Lera Boroditsky who wrote a whole paper on the topic of linguistic relativity.
+When discussing language and perception, most linguists will probably point you to the Sapir-Whorf hypothesis, which states that the limits and structure of language determines their user’s thoughts and actions.
+This hypothesis is supported by professor Lera Boroditsky who wrote a whole paper on the topic of linguistic relativity.

-A great example explored by those who study linguistic relativity is the concept of time and space between languages.
-Boroditsky conducted an experiment in which she found that while English speakers view time horizontally (i.e., the past is behind us or to the left and the future is ahead or to the right), Mandarin speakers are more likely to view time vertically (i.e. the order of events is viewed from top to bottom).
+Those who study linguistic relativity often explore the concept of time and space between languages.
+Boroditsky found that while English speakers view time horizontally (i.e., the past is behind us or to the left and the future is ahead or to the right), Mandarin speakers are more likely to view time vertically (i.e. the order of events is viewed from top to bottom).

-Others have studied the connection between bilingualism and personality, finding that when people switch languages they also seem to “switch” their personality to fit the language.
-That is, they seem to shift their way of thinking to reflect that of the people who speak the respective language.
-It’s fascinating!
+Others have studied the connection between bilingualism and personality, finding that when people switch languages they also seem to “switch” their personality to fit the language, shifting their way of thinking to reflect that of the people who speak the respective language.

-Language reflects perception, but it also reflects the history of a culture and explains why certain ideas and beliefs are so prominent and profound.
+Language reflects perception, but also the history of a culture and explains why certain ideas and beliefs are so prominent and profound.

 Historical Perspective: The Link Between the History of a Culture and Its Language